MaximScheepens/hello-world/README.md

 # hello-world
 Hello World in 10 minutes on GitHub

-Maxim Scheepens is een senior technische Information Worker Consultant met meer dan 30 jaar relevante ervaring.
-Hij heeft de afgelopen jaren een specialisme opgebouwd in  Microsoft SharePoint architecturen en customer development  in vernieuwende high end en high availability omgevingen.
+Maxim Scheepens is a senior technical Information Worker Consultant with more than 30 years of relevant experience.
+In recent years he has built up a specialism in Microsoft SharePoint architectures and customer development in innovative high end and high availability environments.

-Maxim is een echte teamspeler, inspirator, coach, en wordt vaak van wege zijn ervaring en senioriteit gezien c.q. ervaren als de lead developer.
-Hij is een denker die vooral ook graag (veel) doet.
-Maxim werkt graag aan concrete oplossingen die voor de klant herkenbare meerwaarde hebben.
+Maxim is a real team player, inspirator, coach, and is often seen or experienced as the lead developer because of his experience and seniority.
+He is a thinker who especially likes to do (a lot).
+Maxim likes to work on concrete solutions that have recognizable added value for the customer.

-Kenmerkend is zijn commitment op het resultaat.
-Dit werkt vaak aanstekelijk op de mensen met wie hij samenwerkt.
+His commitment to the result is characteristic.
+This often works contagiously on the people with whom he collaborates.